 - First picture props

-- Also heard that you should take home as many supplies as you can for the hospital (you are paying for it).
+- You should take home as many supplies as you can for the hospital (you are paying for it).
 Some of our friends told us to bring a separate bag to take home the supplies they bring in each day.
-I’ll share more on this after she is here and we test out the situation!

 - Snacks (trail mix, granola bars, fruit snacks, cheese its) \\ BRING ALL THE SNACKS!
 You will eat them once you are in the room you are staying in overnight.